top of page

 Design Drawings & process shots by Brad Harley

-On Friday, July 30th we gathered for the first Ward's Island Fire Parade since 2019.
-It was a low key affair with lanterns and music swirling around the dusk, taking the annual event back to what it used to be lo those many years ago.
+On July 30, 2022 we gathered for the first Ward's Island Fire Parade since 2019.
+It was a low key affair with lanterns and music swirling around the dusk, taking the annual event back to what it used to be many years ago.

 We gathered at the WIA Clubhouse on the eve of Gala Weekend.
 The A'Rhythmics gathered slowly, assembling their many drums, our keenest stilt walkers put on their long legs and the lanterns were lit from above and below.